 Growers are the foundation of our project and we are so grateful for your tree stewardship.
 If you have a tree, there are a few key things that will improve the production of your tree for your consumption and for your donation.
 Beginning in 2019 fruit will be picked on a best in, first out based.
 That means we will need to check quality before assigning a picker.

 To increase your chances of producing donatable fruit you can check out the I HAVE A FRUIT TREE tab at the top of this page for tips on improving your harvest.
+Good growing my friends🙏🏼